benny-conn/safe-transfer/README.md

 ```bash
 npx hardhat run scripts/deploy.js --network ropsten
 ```

+4. Repeat steps 2 and 3 for each contract as needed.

 Done!
 The address of your deployed contract will be printed in the console on a successful deploy.